-Here is a short YouTube video I made of a cord pull (it’s just sort of cute to watch):
+Here is a short YouTube video I made of an animatronic andon cord pull from a visitor center display (it's just sort of cute to watch):

 They pull the cord and a light flashes on an “andon board” It tells the team leader which station has a problem (and music plays).
 Within seconds, a team leader (having two stripes on his hat) shows up to help.
 There is one team leader for every eight workers, on average (or 14% of their labor waiting for problems or responding to them).
 That might seem very inefficient use of labor, but it helps the line be very efficient (while having high quality).